 Presentation of contemporary creative letterpress work, including books, posters, cards, invitations

-A tour our 2,200 square foot facility with 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype linecaster and antique wood and metal type cases
+A tour our 2,200 square foot facility with 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype C4 linecaster, and 600 cases of antique wood and metal type cases

 An explanation of handsetting wood and metal type, the use of California Job Cases, composing sticks, etc.